geosolutions-it/MapStore2/docs/developer-guide/advanced-project-customization.md

 > java -Ddatadir.location=/etc/mapstore/datadir/customA

-## Customize confiuration, assets and translations
+## Customize configuration, assets and translations

 Inside our example installation folder `datadir/customA` we can include customizations pertinent to this instance only and excluded from the other two instances exemplified in the section above.